wallabyjs/public/README.md

 ### Preprocessors setting

-Wallaby.js supports Karma-like preprocessors to transform the content of your files before feeding it to the test runner.
+Wallaby.js supports Karma-like preprocessors to transform the content of your files before feeding it to the test runner. **Preprocessors can be both sync or async** (keep reading for more details).

 ```javascript
 module.exports = function () {